 By nature, I am a shy introvert.
 At cocktail parties, I try to hide and look busy to avoid feeling awkward.
 Despite all this, Porter’s approach to networking has been very “doable” for me.

 I’m not a super networker like some people I know, and that’s okay.
 I don’t need to be.
-I just need to continually build relationships as I go, and the rest takes cares of itself.
+I just need to continually build relationships as I go, and the rest takes care of itself.

 If you’re looking for a long-term career “game changer,” let the book Your Network is Your Net Worth be your guide.
-It has completely changed my life over the last two years.
+It has completely changed my life over the last several years.
 I hope you will allow it to do the same for you.